Ahvaz Metro

 Ahvaz Metro is a metro system serving the city of Ahvaz, Iran.
 The first line with a length of 23 km is currently under construction with 24 stations.
 There are three other lines also planned for the city.

 Lines

 Line 1

 Line 1 of Ahvaz metro is currently under construction.
 The line starts from the Northeast of the city, from in front of the power plant, going to the Southwest of the city, passing through near Ahvaz Airport, through Ahvaz old town on the left bank of Karun River, crossing the river and passing through Ahvaz Central Business and Administrative District and near Ahvaz railway station, passing the side of Chamran University, and continuing to the city's border to Baghaei Hospital.

 The line is being built in 4 segments or phases.
-The first segment, consisting of 7 stations was expected to become operational in 2018.
+The first segment, consisting of 7 stations is expected to become operational in 2025.

 Line 2

 Line 2 of Ahvaz metro is planned for construction later.
 The line will run opposite of Line 1, from Southeast to Northwest.